j-u-p-iter/regexp-parser/BINARY_GRAMMAR.md

 comparison     → term ( ( ">" | ">=" | "<" | "<=" ) term )* ;
 ```

-The code for the ComparisonExpression is absolutely identical by it's form to the code for the:
+The code for the ComparisonExpression is absolutely identical by it's form to the code for the EqualityExpression:

 ```
 private Comparison() {